 The balance carried forward represents projects in the exploration and evaluation phase.
 Ultimate recoupment of exploration expenditure carried forward is dependent on successful development and commercial exploitation, or alternatively, sale of respective areas.

-The written-off exploration expenditure related to the tenements that the Group surrendered during the year.
+The write-off of exploration expenditure related to the tenements that were under retention during the year.

 11. NON-CURRENT ASSETS - EXPLORATION AND EVALUATION EXPENDITURE (Continued)